A family-focused long-term care residence

 Are you a night owl?
 The overnight awake person has a big responsibility but also a quiet, self-directed work time.
 There will be hourly bed checks with hands-on cares with the residents, and the daily laundry to do.
 If there is an emergency or a need for another hand, a second staffer will be in bed in the staff room on a sleeping shift.
 This position is perfect for a student or someone who may work during the day and can afford a bit of interrupted sleep if needed.

-Granite House will be staffed 24 hours a day with two people at all times, with additional staff during the day as needed for tasks, activities, and events.
+Granite House is now staffed 24 hours a day with two people at all times, with additional staff during the day as needed for tasks, activities, and events.

 Evening shift: 2:30 to 10:30